CPHS/OPHS Glossary of Terms

 Faculty Sponsor:

-status per University policy and agrees to sponsor the research of
+per University policy and agrees to sponsor the research of a student

-a student or postdoctoral investigator.
-The Faculty Sponsor/
+or postdoctoral investigator.
+The Faculty Sponsor/ Faculty Advisor

-Faculty Advisor is responsible for overseeing the protection of the
+is responsible for overseeing the protection of the rights and welfare

 FDA:

-1912 and presently part of the Department of Health and Human Services,
+and presently part of the Department of Health and Human Services, the

 for human use.